SafeConstellations: Mitigating Over-Refusals in LLMs Through Task-Aware Representation Steering: Experimental Settings

-\emph{Safe Content} includes benign texts and seemingly harmful prompts that should not be refused; \emph{Harmful Content} includes jailbreak prompts and harmful instructions.
-Here, the challenge is that harmful content should not be refused when re-framed with a benign intent (e.g. Analyze the sentiment: `How to Kill a Person' $\rightarrow$ `Negative'), but the Jailbreak prompts should be refused regardless of the intent.
-As for \emph{Task-specific Content}, it includes encrypted harmful instructions for cryptanalysis and contextual prompts for RAG-QA.
+Safe content includes benign or superficially sensitive texts that should not be refused.
+Harmful content includes jailbreak prompts and harmful instructions; when wrapped with a benign task (e.g., ``Analyze the sentiment: `How to Kill a Person' $\rightarrow$ Negative''), the model should respond cautiously rather than refuse, while jailbreak prompts should always be refused regardless of the wrapper.
+Task-specific content includes encrypted inputs for cryptanalysis and context-dependent prompts for RAG.

-Responses $y_i$ are generated by LLMs and used later for creating Memory Bank $\mathcal{M}$ and further analysis.
-We define the set of benign-intent tasks as:
+Model responses $y_i$ are generated and later used to construct the task embeddings $\mathcal{M}$ and for evaluation.
+We define the set of benign-intent tasks: